SSoelvsten/adiar/FUTURE_WORK.md

 of Sylvan for an overview of this.
 More interesting is Coudert and Madre's _Meta-products_ representation [[Coudert92](#references)] of sets in BDDs and the functions related to it.

+### Linear Optimisation

+Given a linear cost function on the input variables for a BDD or ZDD one should be able to derive the value of the best (i.e. minimal or maximal) solution in O(sort(N)) I/Os with a similar algorithm as for Counting paths.

+The question then is, how does one (a) maintain the entire path traversed or (b) reconstruct said path?

 ### Composition
 The _Composition_ (`bdd_compose`) of two OBDDs _f_ and _g_ for some label